Discover Things To Do In Spokane, WA

-A collection of historic farms, nestled at the foothills of Mt.
-Spokane, just 15 minutes north of Spokane is host to events and community gatherings throughout the year.
-In addition to a wide variety of fruits and vegetables, you'll also find wineries, antiques, an alpaca ranch, a landscape nursery, U-pick lavender, homemade Italian food and fresh bakery items, gift shops, Christmas trees and a charming bed and breakfast.
+Situated just just 15 minutes north of Spokane, Green Bluff Growers hosts community gatherings throughout the year.
+In addition to a wide variety of fruits and vegetables, you'll also find wineries, antiques, an alpaca ranch, a landscape nursery, U-pick lavender, homemade Italian food and fresh bakery items, gift shops, and Christmas trees.

 The Kitchen Engine

-Swank is a fashion forward women's boutique offering a mix of fabulous designers and popular lines.
+Looking for the latest brands?
 Swank carries Miss Me Jeans, Miss Me Couture, Free People, J Brand, Hudson Jeans, David Kahn, Rachel Pally, Twisted Heart, Mink Pink, Yummie Tummie, Spanx and many other handpicked lines.
-Of course, it wouldn't be chick heaven without their glam selection of shoes & handbags.

 This is a 12K run that averages 50,000 runners, joggers, and walkers - a stampede that announces the arrival of spring in the Inland Northwest.